nnovitsky/ece458/DEPLOYMENT.md

 ```
 http://server_domain_or_IP:8000
 ```
 You should see the default Django index page.
-If you append `/admin` to the end of the URL in the address bar, you will be prompted for the administrative username and password you created with the `createsuperuser` command.
+If you append `/api/admin` to the end of the URL in the address bar, you will be prompted for the administrative username and password you created with the `createsuperuser` command.
+Make sure your username and password works.
+When you have confirmed, end the session by typing `ctrl-C` into the terminal.

 ## Testing you Project with Gunicorn
 Make sure the Gunicorn can serve the application by typing:
 ```
 (venv) gunicorn --bind 0.0.0.0:8000 hpt.wsgi
 ```
 This will start Gunicorn on the same interface that the Django development server was running on.
-You can go back and test the app again.
+You can go back and test the app again with your username and password.
+Note that this app will not have the styling which was present when you ran the backend with runserver.

-Once we know our project can be served by Gunicorn, you can close the virtual environment.
+Once we know our project can be served by Gunicorn, you can stop Gunicorn and close the virtual environment.
+`ctrl-C`
 ```
 (venv) deactivate
 ```